SameerAMohamed/TradingBot/README.md

 The sp500ticker.csv file contains the names of all companies watched.

 Note: These are not the SP500.
-The contain many high-profile companies from there though.
+They contain many high-profile companies from there though.

 sentiment.py contains methods used for sentiment analysis.